Positive definite matrices and the S-divergence: The

 Despite the broad applicability of Bregman divergences, their asymmetry is sometimes undesirable.
-This drawback prompted researchers to consider symmetric divergences, among which the most popular is the ``\emph{Jensen-Shannon}'' divergence\footnote{This symmetrization has been largely studied only for divergences over scalars or vectors.}
+This drawback has leads us to consider symmetric divergences, among which the most popular is the ``\emph{Jensen-Bregman}'' divergence\footnote{This symmetrization has been largely studied only for divergences over scalars or vectors.}

 This divergence has two attractive and perhaps more useful representations: